sololeveling99/kyruushealth/README.md

 ## First passing spec

 Now that your repo is setup, we can start the fun stuff!
-Go ahead and run `bundle exec rspec`.
+First create a new branch off of main to develop on.
+Next go ahead and run `bundle exec rspec`.
 You should see one failing spec.
 As a warm up, add _just enough_ code to make this test pass.
 Then do a git commit.

 ## Part 1: Adding a Patient Questionnaire